jessemarek/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+    *A Relational Database is something in which data is stored.
+SQL which stands for Structured Query Language is a way of retrieving the data stored in a Relational Database*

 - [ ] Why do tables need a `primary key`?

+    *Each row in the table needs to have some way to be indentified.
+A primary key can be used to do this as it will be unique to that row.*

 - [ ] What is the name given to a table column that references the primary key on another table.

+    *Foreign Key*

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+    *A third table sometimes referred to as a junction table which contains Foreign Keys links the 2 tables.*

 ## Minimum Viable Product